On-Premises Active Directory Password Expiration Alerts Crate

 The following must be set up before unpacking this Crate:

-Unpack the On-Premises Active Directory Password Expiration Alerts Crate
+## Unpack the On-Premises Active Directory Password Expiration Alerts Crate <a href="#unpack-the-browse-rewst-form-triggers-within-a-form-and-attach-to-a-ticket-crate" id="unpack-the-browse-rewst-form-triggers-within-a-form-and-attach-to-a-ticket-crate"></a>

-1. Navigate to Crates > Crate Marketplace in the left side menu Rewst platform.
+1. Navigate to **Marketplace > Crates** in the left side menu Rewst platform.

-2. Search for On-Premises Active Directory Password Expiration Alerts.
+2. Search for `On-Premises Active Directory Password Expiration Alerts`.

 3. Click on the Crate tile to begin unpacking.